 If you want to increase the chances of getting a low Bank of America credit card interest rate, you should make sure your credit is as good as possible before applying.
 Doing anything you can to bump up your income can also make a difference.
 But if you pay your credit card bill in full every month, you won’t ever have to worry about the interest rate.

 Generally, the better your credit history, the better the interest rate.
-For example, the Bank of America Cash Rewards Mastercard interest rate ranges from 16.24% to 26.24%, depending on your credit.
+For example, the Bank of America® Customized Cash Rewards credit card interest rate ranges from 14.24% to 24.24% Variable, depending on your credit.
 Credit card type also affects the interest rate.
-Most secured credit cards offer a single rate, like Capital One Secured: 26.99% (V).
-Rewards cards like Citi ThankYou Premier – 15.99% to 23.99% (V) – often have higher maximum interest rates to compensate for the additional benefits.
-This could also be a sign that more than just people with excellent credit can get approved.… read full answer
+Most secured credit cards offer a single rate, like the Capital One Platinum Secured Credit Card: 26.99% (V).
+Rewards cards like the Citi Premier® Card – 16.74% to 24.74% (V) – often have higher maximum interest rates to compensate for the additional benefits.
+This could also be a sign that more than just people with good credit can get approved.

 Credit cards will always have multiple interest rates.
 There are separate rates for purchases, balance transfers, cash advances and late payments.
 Cash advance APRs range from 24.99% to 26.99%.
 Penalty interest rates for late payments can be a maximum of 29.99%.
-The Barclaycard Arrival Plus and Citi Simplicity cards do not have penalty interest rates, for example.
+The Citi Simplicity® Card doesn't have a penalty interest rates, for example.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.